UW-HARVEST/c-rust-program-pairs/README.md

 ## Possible TODOs

-- Single, unified metadata file containing all program-pairs.
-- Asynchronous downloads of repositories.
 - `git pull` repositories in the cache to update them.
-- Require date of download or repository version so we ensure that repositories downloaded are consistent.
+- Require date of download or repository version so we ensure that repositories downloaded are consistent from run to run.